 When you choose to register on this website, we request personal information about you such as your name, e-mail address, and telephone number.
 We may also ask for demographic information such as age and gender.
 The information you provide is electronically stored in our databases.

 Your Personal Data is only used for the following purposes:-

 • to help provide an effective standard of personal care.

-• to help your healthcare provider(e.g NHS) assess, monitor, and improve the services provided.
+• to help your healthcare provider(e.g NHS, Local Authority) assess, monitor, and improve the services provided.

 • to allow us to administer this program efficiently.

-If you provide an e-mail address we will use this to send you reminder messages and information about the ‘next steps’ in the program.
-It will be beneficial to you to receive these messages to optimise your use of the program.
-However, if you do not wish to receive e-mails from us, please logon to the site and from within “Edit my Account”, remove your email address from the system.
+If you provide an e-mail address, we will use this to send you reminder messages and information about the ‘next steps’ on the website.
+It will be beneficial for you to receive these messages to optimise your use of the website.
+However, if you do not wish to receive e-mails from us, please Sign Into your account and within your personal profile remove your email address.

 Use of Clinical Data

 The information that you enter into Beating the Blues is completely confidential and will not be made available to anyone, except in the following circumstances: